raspberrypilearning/paint-box/en/step_3.md

 ## Coloured pencils

-Now you're going to add different coloured pencils to your project and allow the user to choose between them.
+Add different coloured pencils to your project and allow the user to choose between them.

 --- task ---